steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Working-with-Exported-Variables.md

 ### Selector

-The Selector template contains the elements which are required to open the [Menu](#menu) template and display the selected value.
+The Selector template contains the elements that are required to open the [Menu](#menu) template and display the selected value.

 ![Working with Exported Variables Selector](../images/Working-with-Exported-Variables-Selector.png)